Frequently Asked Questions

 Can I choose which updates to install?

-What license are WSO2 updates on?
+What license is WSO2 Updates on?

 Should I test my updates and hotfixes?